-Nicole ‘Snooki’ Polizzi Has COVID & Admits The Experience Has Been ‘Super Scary’
+Nicole 'Snooki' Polizzi Has COVID-19 & Admits The Experience Has Been 'Super Scary'

 "DAMN IT, ugh, she gotchu!
 Glad the family is safe & negative, get better soon boo, miss you lots," wrote one follower.

-“Feel Better Snooks!!
+"Feel Better Snooks!!
 COVID has nothing on that Smush Room in the original Jersey Shore house.
-You Got This Mawma,” claimed a second fan.
+You Got This Mawma," a second fan claimed.

-“Please get your rest & praying for a speedy recovery.
+"Please get your rest & praying for a speedy recovery.
 I had it in December.
 Get your rest and drink plenty of fluids & vitamins.
 Sending all our love.
-Happy Valentine’s Day,” penned a third Instagram user.
+Happy Valentine's Day," penned a third user.